DInnaD/labnotebook/content/lab-notebook/2010-11-10-tuesday-sdes-then-back-to-phylogenetics.md

 ---
+categories:
+- evolution
 comments: true
-date: 2010-11-10 19:17:00
+date: 2010-11-10T19:17:00Z
-layout: post
+redirects:
+- /wordpress/archives/272
+- /archives/272
 slug: tuesday-sdes-then-back-to-phylogenetics
 title: Tuesday - SDEs then back to phylogenetics
-redirects: [/wordpress/archives/272, /archives/272]
-categories:
-- evolution
+url: /2010/11/10/tuesday-sdes-then-back-to-phylogenetics/
 ---

 Nice meeting with Sebastian this morning, reviewed my spectral approach problem (see anything in Stochastic Population Dynamics / warning signals in the past week) and the multivariate [SDE problem Peter posed ](http://www.carlboettiger.info/archives/151)Oct 30th.
 No solutions yet but some ideas to get started.